pulumi/pulumi-vscode-copilot/README.md

 ## Features

-- A `@pulumi` chat participant for chatting with Pulumi Copilot.
+- A `@pulumi` chat participant for chatting with Pulumi Copilot
 - A `/org` command to change the current organization for the conversation.

 ## Requirements

 This extension requires [GitHub Copilot](https://github.com/features/copilot?editor=vscode).
 To access GitHub Copilot, an active GitHub Copilot license is required.
 You can read more about GitHub's business and individual offerings at [github.com/features/copilot](https://github.com/features/copilot).

+This extension requires a [Pulumi Cloud](http://app.pulumi.com/) account.

 ## Getting Started